Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 }
 ```

-To consider:
+Take into account that:

-- This is not going to be the final design, but at least we have it focused (when the test is a success, we will worry about styling it with the fine hammer, rem, media queries, etc...).
+- This is not going to be the final design, but we focus on the main issue... resolving drag and drop, before starting with the bells and whistles (when the test is a success, we will worry about refined styling, rem, media queries, etc...).

-- The same with colors, theming, we will apply this when we integrate (here we will have to decide whether to directly apply _harcode_ styles or expose a theming api)
+- The same happens with colors, theming..., we will start very simple, and later on we could just expose some theming api or whatever suits the best.

-If you notice, there are a lot of decisions that could add noise to our proof of concept, our goal as software developers / architects is to delay all decisions that are not essential and focus on the core of our proof of concept (it doesn't hurt to point out everything that comes along the way, both to take it into account later, and to list it in the _spike_ demo and add it to the real implementation _user story_, it is very dangerous to show a demo that everything works and that the non-technical profile think that everything is already done).
+If you may have noticed, there are a lot of decisions that could add unnecesary noise to our proof of concept, our goal as software developers / architects is to delay all decisions that are not essential and focus on the core of our POC (altough is a good idea to note down everything that comes along the way, just to take account later once the POC core is done).

 Let's define the container component: